From the Chamber: Final words on saving the tip credit

 Let’s dive into why people typically work in restaurants and bars as tipped employees.
 This is a fundamental mistake made by proponents of tip credit elimination.
 Many tipped servers do this job because they like the fast-paced environment, like being around people, like that they get paid daily based on their performance, and like their unlimited earning potential.
 Many aren’t interested in a typical 40-hour work week and hourly pay.

 Think about the schoolteacher who picks up a couple of server shifts on weekends or on school nights.
 Do you think that teacher does this because they can make $12.50 or $15 or $18 per hour for pre-tax amount of around $75 for a five-hour shift?
 Of course not.
-They work as a server because on a good 5-hour dinner shift they can make $150- $300 in tips serving and even more bartending.
+They work as a server because on a good five-hour dinner shift they can make $150 to $300 in tips serving and even more bartending.

 Servers and bartenders are commission salespeople.
 Read that again.
-They are just like realtors and car salesmen, they get a commission on what people buy.
-Instead of one big purchase like those other professions, it’s 40-50 purchases per shift (or much more for bartenders).
-When was the last time there was a clamoring for realtors and car salesman for not getting enough wage.
+They are just like Realtors and car salesmen, they get a commission on what people buy.
+Instead of one big purchase like those other professions, it’s 40 to 50 purchases per shift (or much more for bartenders).
+When was the last time there was a clamoring for realtors and car salesman for not getting enough wage?

 Which is another point — the tipping system is why people choose this industry.
-It’s not a drawback, it’s an incentive.
+It’s not a drawback; it’s an incentive.
 They take these jobs with the understanding this is how they will get paid and that the better service will likely bring more income.
 They go to work knowing this.
-I work in an office and go out greeting people and, guess what, the nicer I am to people and the better I do my job, the more I get paid when annual reviews come along.
-It’s not exploitation, it’s the real-life scenario of doing your job well gets you paid more.
+I work in an office and go out greeting people and, guess what?
+The nicer I am to people and the better I do my job, the more I get paid when annual reviews come along.
+It’s not exploitation; it’s the real-life scenario of doing your job well getting you paid more.

 Cory King is the executive director of the Bath-Brunswick Regional Chamber.